AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 Compared to frameworks like Jekyll, Eleventy is highly configurable and extensible—on par with frameworks like Gatsby that have giant plugin ecosystems.
 This is great because it means that you can customize nearly every aspect of the framework's internals to meet your needs.

-Unfortunately, this can present some friction for beginners since it takes some time for you to understand how everything works and to debug any problems you encounter, especially if you're migrating your site from another framework.
-You may need to spend some time initially reading the docs, installing various packages that you need, and fiddling with configs until things work.
+Naturally, this may intimidate beginners due to the sheer number of options for customizing 11ty and all of the different topics that you need to learn.
+You may need to spend some time debugging problems, reading the docs, and fiddling with configs until things work.

-Of course, this is true for any new tool that you pick up—there's always a learning phase.
-And once you get up and running with 11ty, you'll be able to extend it more easily than most other frameworks.
-Alternatively, you could just use one of the many [starter templates](https://www.11ty.dev/docs/starter/).
+But here's the thing: This is true for any new tool that you pick up—there's *always* a learning phase.
+The good news is that once you get up and running with 11ty, you'll be able to extend it more easily than most other frameworks.
+Alternatively, you could just use one of the many [starter templates](https://www.11ty.dev/docs/starter/) to hit the ground running.

 ### 2. Variables Pollute the Global Namespace